It’s hard to be human... especially while leading other humans.

 I repeat this often as much for myself as for those around me.

-During my childhood in suburban Minneapolis, Minnesota and undergraduate university in Iowa, I chased all things that would give me a sense of more power, control and worthiness, but I still felt like something was missing.
-The hustle was exhausting, though exhilarating, while working in Washington, DC for a United States Senator, working in New York City for an issue advocacy advertising firm, and working in Europe for an international youth outreach organization.
+During my childhood in suburban Minneapolis and as an undergraduate at university in Iowa, I chased all things that would give me a sense of more power, control and worthiness, but I still felt like something was missing.
+The hustle was exhausting, though exhilarating, as I went on to work in Washington, DC for a United States Senator, in New York City for an issue advocacy advertising firm, and in Europe for an international youth outreach organization.

 Starting Potentia - my brick and mortar integrative mental health practice based in San Diego - brought everything full circle.
 It helped me apply all that I had learned in my previous careers while running a business, leading a team, and refining my skills around helping people and organizations.
 It was during this time I fell in love, got married, and started a family.
-My brilliant husband - an AP History teacher and a retired ocean lifeguard - and my two children are my rock, my inspiration, and, to be honest, the source of my own feelings of overwhelm at times, too. 🙂 As a mother of a daughter on the autism spectrum, I have had to dig deep in my own personal practices of what I share with others.
-I teach this work because I believe in it and how it has helped me live an integrated life and embrace Integrated Leadership™.
+My brilliant husband - an AP History teacher and retired ocean lifeguard - and my two children are my rock, my inspiration, and, to be honest, the source of my own feelings of overwhelm at times, too. :-) As a mother of a daughter on the autism spectrum, I have had to dig deep in my own personal practices of what I share with others.
+I teach this work not because I believe in it and have seen how it has helped hundreds of people - including myself - live an integrated life and embrace Integrated Leadership™.

-In addition, I enjoy writing, teaching, and speaking (previously at amazing places like Yellow Co., Courage Camp - a conference for leaders trained in Brené Brown’s methodologies), have been a featured webinar guest with business thought leaders like Jason Van Orden and Gemma Went, and was a regular contributing mental health writer for Darling Media.
+In addition, I enjoy writing, teaching, and speaking (previously at amazing places like Yellow Co., Courage Camp - a conference for leaders trained in Brené Brown’s methodologies, and the Center for Self Leadership International Conference).
+I have been a featured webinar guest with business thought leaders like Jason Van Orden and Gemma Went, and was a regular contributing mental health writer for Darling Media.
 I am a regular guest on podcasts for creatives, entrepreneurs, and those in the personal development fields.
 Check some of them out here, here, and here.

-It is my joy and life’s work to help leaders like you shift your mindset about these experiences and find sustainable practices to navigate the inevitable curve balls of leadership and life.
+It is my joy and life’s work to help leaders like you shift your perspective and find sustainable practices to navigate the inevitable curve balls of leadership and life.
 Daring to do the work means you’re bound to leave your mark and the world for the better.
 I would be honored to support you.
 Let’s talk soon.